atk4/google-address/README.md

 ```

 When a return value from the Places autocomplete dropdown is select, then `$street` control value will be set
-using result form Place Api.
+using result from the Place Api.

 ### Specifying value to specific control.